nv-edwli/generative-virtual-screening/README.md

 ![Generative Virtual Screening for Drug Discovery-r2 (1)](https://github.com/user-attachments/assets/dbb1795a-7e3f-4363-9b20-4bc4d67d04bb)

-The NVIDIA NIM Agent Blueprints for generative virtual screening shows how generative AI and accelerated NIM microservices can be used to design optimized small molecules smarter and faster.
+The NVIDIA BioNeMo Blueprint for generative virtual screening shows how generative AI and accelerated NIM microservices can be used to design optimized small molecules smarter and faster.

 <hr>